Data-Express-Chain/Data-Express-Chain.github.io/en/access/main.md

 }
 ```

-### 2.3 General Interface Error Code
+### 1.3 Error Codes of Authentication

-When calling any interface, there is a small chance that some common interface errors may occur, as follows:
+When calling authentication interface, there is a small chance that some common interface errors may occur, as follows:

 | Error Code | Error Message   | Description                                                         |
 | :--------- | :-------------- | :------------------------------------------------------------------ |
 | -48007     | ExternalLBError | External network redirect error (temporary), please try again later |
 | -50005     | SignInvalid     | DECSHASH calculation error                                          |

-## 3 Interface List
+## 2 API List

-### 3.1 Update AES Encryption Key Interface
+### 2.1 Update AES Encryption Key Interface

 When the System Integrator calls the related interfaces of the Clean Environment (or receives notifications), in order to protect the sensitive information of the System End-User (user agreement, user name, user ID number, user's Original-File URL) from leakage, these sensitive information need to be encrypted using the AES algorithm.
 To ensure the security of the encryption and decryption key, it is recommended that the System Integrator periodically calls this interface to update the AES encryption key (hereinafter referred to as aesKey) together with the Clean Environment System Provider.